How to hire an interpreter in Brazil for your trip or event

 The choice of the interpreter should not depend on the lowest fees

 After the research stage comes the stage of requesting estimates and making contacts.
 In this step you will receive several different quotes.
 It is at this stage that you should not fall into the trap of paying too much, nor fall for those who offer fees way below the market price, but in return offer low quality service.

 What should be evaluated is the cost x benefit.
 Armed with all the research you have undertaken, it is time to evaluate the estimates you have received.
 Be wary of very cheap quotes, because in this business, cheap is usually synonymous with low quality.

 How much does it cost to hire a translator?

-According to the National Union of Translators (SINTRA), for up to 6 hours of work with 2 interpreters, the investment for each professional is on average R$ 1,600.00 Brazilian reals.
-In general, additional hours are charged at 25% of this amount, or R $ 400,00 for each additional hour, per interpreter.
+According to the National Union of Translators (SINTRA), for up to 6 hours of work with 2 interpreters, the investment for each professional is on average in between R$ 1,800.00 and R$ 2.000,00 Brazilian reals.
+In general, additional hours are charged at 25% of this amount, for each additional hour, per interpreter.
 The price for simultaneous translation services or accompanying interpreters in Brazil depends on the place, subject, time, duration, among other factors.